Predicting the position of equilibrium without using pKa values

 Step 3: Equilibrium will favor the more stable base

-The rule of thumb is that equilibrium will favor the formation of the more stable base.
+Here’s the rule of thumb: Equilibrium will favor the side with the more stable base.

-Since acetate, the more stable base, is on the product side, equilibrium will favor the products.
+In this reaction, the more stable base—acetate—is on the product side.
+As a result, equilibrium shifts toward the products.

 📝 Note: